kevindellapiazza/vat-compliance-monitor/README.md

 -   ❌ Small VAT mismatches can lead to major penalties, audit failures, or rejected tax filings.
 -   📉 Most companies still rely on spreadsheets and shared drives for compliance workflows.

-VCM automates this process end-to-end—intelligently, scalably, and cost-effectively.
-As a data and cloud engineer, I built VCM to reflect the kind of automation modern finance teams need.
+As a data and cloud engineer, I designed VCM to showcase how automation can transform financial operations.

 ---